Posted Date: May 30, 2023 by:

 Before joining Centennial, Brad was a Partner with Grant Thornton’s Public Sector practice where he led the Finance Transformation Service Line and Grant Thornton’s ERP Practice.
 Before Grant Thornton, Brad was a Principal at SRA, Inc., where he was a leader in Information Technology (IT) Systems Implementations, particularly in Federal Government Enterprise Resource Planning (ERP).
 He also has over five years of experience in the private sector at JPMorgan Chase as a Vice President specializing in Global Supply Chain implementations.

 Brad earned his bachelor’s degree from DePauw University and is Project Management Professional (PMP) certified.
 He lives in Haymarket, Virginia, with his wife and two children.
-He coached both of his kids in baseball and basketball and now enjoys golfing and routing for all sports teams from Chicago.
+He coached both of his kids in baseball and basketball and now enjoys golfing and rooting for all sports teams from Chicago.

 Shabiha